1. What’s your story? Where are you from?

-I love 70’s-80’s music and music video.
-I think I got a little bit of DNA of 80’s culture because I was born in late 80’s, so I feel some nostalgia for the period.
+I love the 70’s-80’s music and music video.
+I think I got a little bit of DNA of 80’s culture because I was born in the late ’80s, so I feel some nostalgia for the period.
 I’m a huge fan of Hall&Oats and Barry White.

 14. What are your hobbies?

-Searching for good trip places or hotels to go.
+Searching for good trip places or hotels to go to.

 15. If you weren’t an artist, what would you be?

-Maybe I would still searching what to do.
+Maybe I would still be searching what to do.